oezdfer/gRPCPlayground/README.md

 ## Single gRPC Server

-The single *gRPC server* runs with a threadpool with *10* workers to receive the incoming messages.
+The single *gRPC server* runs with a threadpool with *10* workers (can be configured by passing an argument) to receive the incoming (order)messages.
-The gRPC server receives the sent orders by the gRPC clients and replies with a *Boolean* that the order is received.
+The gRPC server receives the sent orders with a *requestTime* timestamp by the gRPC clients and replies with a *Boolean* and a *responseTime* timestamp that the order is received.

 ```python
 python3 grpc_server.py --help